hobbyos/saynaa-os/README.md

-# GRUB Multiboot Kernel — "Hello, world from GRUB kernel!"
+# GRUB Multiboot2 Kernel — "Hello, world from GRUB kernel!"

-This is a minimal 32-bit **GRUB Multiboot 1 kernel** written in C and assembly.
+This is a minimal 32-bit **GRUB Multiboot2 kernel** written in C and assembly.
 When booted, it prints: ```Hello, world from GRUB kernel!``` to the screen.

 -----------------------------------------